 - Your flight was not delayed due to any extraordinary circumstances

-Under EC261, passengers can claim compensation, if they reach their final destination with an overall delay of over three hours.
-But how can you accurately calculate your delay?
+Under EC261, passengers can claim Delta Airlines flight delay compensation, if they reach their final destination with an overall delay of over three hours.
 The duration of the delay is the difference between the actual and the scheduled time of arrival.

-EU regulations apply to flights operated by EU airlines or flights departing from the EU, regardless of the country of registration of the operating carrier.
-As Delta Air Lines is registered in Atlanta, Georgia, US, the passengers would be entitled to compensation for delays only if they depart from an EU airport.
+EU law applies to flights operated by EU airlines or flights departing from the EU, regardless of the country of registration of the operating carrier.
+As Delta Air Lines is registered in Atlanta, Georgia, US, passengers would be entitled to compensation for delayed flights only if they depart from an EU airport.